kanak035/university_insight/README.md

 ---

 ## 🚀 Features
+Here's how you can update the checklist with the added functionality of storing form data in local storage:

 ✅ **Hero Section** – Engaging banner with CTA ("Apply Now for MBBS Abroad")
 ✅ **Why Study MBBS Abroad?** – Key benefits listed
 ✅ **Top Countries Section** – Russia, Uzbekistan, Kazakhstan, Philippines, Georgia, Kyrgyzstan, Egypt